+4.1.
+Peat thickness

-Estimated peat thicknesses are generally consistent between the measurement methods, although several differences need to be considered.
-GPR is particularly useful for characterizing peat thickness for shallow peat columns (i.e. TG1 and TG2 in Figures 2 and 5b respectively) and is able to quantify depth of the peat-mineral soil interface at cm resolution both vertically and laterally from a strong reflector that matches closely with coring results.
+In general, peat thickness estimates using GPR and ERI were consistent across sites although several differences between methodologies are noted.
+GPR was particularly effective for characterizing peat thickness for shallow peat columns (i.e. TG1 and TG2 in Figures 2 and 5b respectively) and able to quantify depth of the peat-mineral soil interface at centimeter scale resolution both vertically and laterally from a strong reflector that matched closely with coring results.
 This reflector resembles the peat-mineral soil interface as typically detected with GPR in boreal peatlands in North America and Europe, exemplified in several studies for those higher latitude systems (Warner et al. 1990, Jol and Smith 1995, Slater and Reeve 2002, Parsekian et al. 2012, Comas et al. 2013).
-However, the GPR method, as based on the antenna frequencies used for this study, shows limitations for imaging deep (i.e. 9 m or more) peat columns (i.e. Sites P1 and P2).
+However, the GPR method, as used with antenna frequencies available for this study, was limited for imaging deep (i.e. 9 m or more) peat columns (i.e. Sites P1 and P2) in this study.
 We attribute these limitations to: 1) thicker peat columns that excessively attenuate the GPR signal, and/or 2) attenuation due to the presence of clay-rich transition layers with high electrical conductivities as depicted by the low resistivity values in P1 and P2 (Figures 7 and 8).
-Attenuation in clay-rich areas was to be expected since it is well known than the effectiveness of GPR in peatlands is compromised when electrical conductivity of peat is high due to high electrical fluid conduction or high percent of clay (Theimer et al. 1994).
+Attenuation in clay-rich areas was to be expected since it is well known than the effectiveness of GPR in peatlands is compromised when electrical conductivity of peat is high due to high electrical fluid conduction or high percent of clay fractions (Theimer et al. 1994).

-Electrical resistivity imaging also proves useful for detecting changes in the peat thickness column across the different sites and for estimating the interface between peat and mineral soil.
-When compared to GPR, electrical resistivity shows similar imaging capabilities for estimating both shallow and deep peat columns in the study areas (due to larger depths of investigation), however resolution (both vertical and lateral) is more limited, particularly as depth increases.
+Electrical resistivity imaging also proves useful for detecting changes in peat thickness across sites and for estimating the depth of interface between peat and mineral soil.
+When compared to GPR, electrical resistivity shows similar imaging capabilities for estimating both shallow and deep peat columns in the study areas (due to larger depths of investigation), however resolution (both vertical and lateral) is lower than that of GPR results, particularly as depth increases.
 The boundaries between the resistive top layer corresponding to the peat and the underlying conductive materials corresponding to the clay and transitional layer are not clear and are depicted by a gradual increase in conductivity (i.e. Figure 4b, 7, and 8).
-These results are consistent with previous studies in northern peatlands which demonstrate that electrical conductivity is not an accurate indicator of peat thickness when peat is underlain by a conductive layer due to the increase in specific conductance of peat pore fluid towards the base of peat and the effect of the mineral soil (Slater and Reeve 2002).
-The results presented here also confirm the same issue when peat is underlain by a resistive material (Figure 3).
+These results are consistent with previous studies in northern peatlands which demonstrate that electrical conductivity is not an accurate indicator of peat thickness when peat is underlain by a conductive layer (Slater and Reeve 2002).
+The results presented here also confirm the same issue when peat is underlain by a resistive material (Figure 3), which is not uncommon in Indonesia.
+For example, sandy mineral soils below the organic sediments of other peatlands in Central Kalimantan have been reported (Shimada et al. 2001).
 Despite these limitations, a good correspondence exists between the limit of the uppermost high resistivity values at sites TG2, P1 and P2 (depicted in red and orange in Figures 4b, 7, and 8) and the peat layer interface.